Iraka-C/Skeeetch/gl/docs/en/manual/system.md

 ### Opacity blend

 This item specifies the algorithm for alpha channel blending.
-Please refer to [图层说明](./layers.md#混合模式)。
+Please refer to [blend modes](./layers.md#blendmode)。

 ### Anti-aliasing